Cookie Preferences

 In January 2020 Helen became one of the Vice Chairs of APComm and has been instrumental in developing and implementing the APComm Mentor Scheme which has about 30 communicators, nationally, benefiting from the experience of senior and seasoned communicators in policing.
 Helen has also developed the APComm membership calendar which is circulated monthly.
 If you are interested in learning more about the Mentor Scheme or if you are wanting to have something published in the calendar email helen.wilson@surrey.pnn.police.uk.

-Sarah Whiteside, Vice Chair
+Lindsey Wyatt, Vice Chair

-Sarah Whiteside, Vice Chair
+Lindsey Wyatt, Vice Chair

 lindsey.wyatt@westyorkshire.police.uk